Tod92/Python_Testing/README.md

     We also like to show how well we're testing, so there's a module called [coverage](https://coverage.readthedocs.io/en/coverage-5.1/) you should add to your project.

+    To check our testings, see git branch named "QA" Switch to "tests" directory and use <code>pytest</code> in command prompt <code>pytest -vv</code> for detail.